-Once established, it’s best not to disturb rocket flowers, but if they do become overcrowded, cut them off and relocate offsets.
+Once established, it’s best not to disturb Red Hot Pokers, but if they do become overcrowded, cut them off and relocate offsets.

-It would be best not to divide plants any more often than once every four or five years.
+For best flower production do not divide plants any more often than once every four or five years.

 How To Propagate Kniphofia

-As with many plants, start seeds indoors 6 to 8 weeks before the last predicted frost, or sow seeds directly into your garden early summer.
+As with many plants, start seeds of Red Hot Poker plants indoors 6 to 8 weeks before the last predicted frost, or sow seeds directly into your garden early summer.